-If you would like to receive a copy of our Annual Report on Form 10-K for the year ended December 31, 2021, or this proxy statement, please contact our Chief Legal Officer by mail at View, Inc., 195 South Milpitas Blvd., Milpitas, California, 95035, or by telephone at (408) 263-9200, and we will send a copy to you without charge.
-Please note, however, that if you wish to receive a paper proxy card or other proxy materials for the purpose of the Annual Meeting, you should follow the instructions included in this Proxy Statement.
+If you would like to receive a copy of our Annual Report on Form 10-K, or this proxy statement, please contact our Chief Legal Officer by mail at View, Inc., 195 South Milpitas Blvd., Milpitas, California, 95035, or by telephone at (408) 263-9200, and we will send a copy to you without charge.
+Please note, however, that if you wish to receive a paper proxy card or other proxy materials for the purpose of the Annual Meeting, you should follow the instructions included in this proxy statement.

-ATTENDING THE 2022 ANNUAL MEETING OF STOCKHOLDERS OF VIEW, INC.
+ATTENDING THE 2023 ANNUAL MEETING OF STOCKHOLDERS OF VIEW, INC.

-The 2022 Annual Meeting of Stockholders of View, Inc. will be held in a virtual format only, on Thursday, December 15, 2022, at 9:00 a.m., Pacific Time.
+The 2023 Annual Meeting of Stockholders of View, Inc. will be held in a virtual format only, on July 25, 2023, at 9:00 AM, Pacific Time.
 You are entitled to attend the virtual Annual Meeting only if you were a View stockholder as of the record date or you hold a valid proxy for the Annual Meeting.

 We have designed the format of the Annual Meeting to ensure that stockholders are afforded the same rights and opportunities to participate as they would at an in-person meeting.
-To attend, vote, and submit questions at the Annual Meeting, please log in to www.virtualshareholdermeeting.com/VIEW2022 using the control number on your proxy card, voting instruction form, or this Proxy Statement.
+To attend, vote, and submit questions at the Annual Meeting, please log in to www.virtualshareholdermeeting.com/VIEW2023 using the control number on your proxy card, voting instruction form, or this proxy statement.
 Online access to the Annual Meeting will begin approximately 15 minutes prior to the start of the Annual Meeting.
 As part of the Annual Meeting, we will hold a live Q&A session during which we intend to answer questions submitted during the Annual Meeting that are pertinent to the Company and meeting matters, as time permits.
 We will offer live technical support for all stockholders attending the Annual Meeting.
 If there are any technical issues in convening or hosting the meeting, we will promptly post information to our Investor Relations website, investors.view.com/investor-relations, including information on when the meeting will be reconvened.